VitezslavBurda/archprinciples/README.md

 ### Implications
 * API first thinking is changing the way of work in design and development phases - API is the first user interface of applications and should be designed independently on its implementation
-* Designing API's for the system where there is no obvious demand for integration might lead to increase of implementation costs
+* Designing API's for the systems where there is no obvious demand for integration might lead to increase of implementation costs
 * Integration capablity matures inside the company as people master the integration as of internal and also with external information systems

 |Successful application of the principle​|Unsuccessful application of the principle​|